xinyee20/tp/docs/DeveloperGuide.md

 **Reasons for choosing option 2:**

 * As we often need to access the list of students, we cannot afford the greater overhead involved in Option 1.
 Thus, we decided to opt for the option with greater efficiency.
-* As we will sort the list of students of a group after a student is added, qe do not require the order of addition of students to be maintained.
+* As we will sort the list of students of a group after a student is added, we do not require the order of addition of students to be maintained.

 ### **4.5 StudentInfo Manager**